 - Roast vegetables for incredible flavor.
 This simple technique is guaranteed to change your relationship with vegetables forever.
 Preheat your oven to 400°.
 Cut the vegetables into uniform chunks, then mist with a little olive oil so they don't dry out during cooking, and season with salt, pepper, and any other spices you'd like.
 Spread the chunks out into a single layer on a cookie sheet, and slide it into the oven.
 Cook until tender, about 20 to 45 minutes, depending on the size and type of vegetables you are using.
 Here's a great recipe for roasted brussels sprouts, carrots, sweet potatoes and onions with just 2 WW PointsPlus value to get you started.

 - Give Sweet Potatoes a Go.
 They are delicious baked, mashed, steamed, and roasted, so they're a great substitution for regular white potatoes.
 Add them to soups, stews and chili too.
-They're naturally sweet and brimming with vitamins, minerals and fiber.
+They're naturally sweet (affiliate link) and brimming with vitamins, minerals and fiber.
 A sweet potato and salad make a great winter meal.

 - Rediscover celery.
 "Celery is inexpensive, easy to prep, and excellent salad material–especially in winter, when lettuce isn't so grand.
 Use it in a lightened-up Waldorf salad.
 Or toss some celery chunks with sliced pears or apples.
 Drizzle the mixture with a little olive oil or vinaigrette and a sprinkle of blue cheese.
 It makes a great, light lunch."